-Coracle is a Cambridge based Edtech firm that provides a specialist B2B Virtual Learning Environment.
+Coracle is an Edtech firm, based near Cambridge (UK), that provides a specialist Virtual Learning Environment.

 Our mission is to create a world where no-one is isolated from learning opportunities, recognising that in a digital world, not everyone has access to the internet

 Where did Coracle come from?

-Over the Christmas break in 2005 James Tweed had a conversation with his sister-in-law’s brother, Nader Nanjiani.
-Nader was working in Dallas for Cisco Systems.
-His cv at the time included work in interactive media, IP telephony and communications.
-In 2003 he launched the first ever Cisco online community for certified engineers to support the professional development needs of hundreds of thousands of Cisco customers, partners and prospects.
-He co-authored "The Business Case for E-Learning" (Cisco press 2004)
+Over the Christmas break in 2006, I was in conversation with my brother-in-law, Nader Nanjiani, who was working in Dallas for Cisco Systems, working in interactive media, IP telephony and communications.
+In 2003 he had launched the first ever Cisco online community for certified engineers to support the professional development needs of hundreds of thousands of Cisco customers, partners and prospects.

 I was excited to see James get going with maritime e-learning.
 It was a great opportunity and provided a lovely case study for my book, "The Power of IP Video"